All Episodes

 Doesn't quite warning people get ready for cold temperatures in the midst of a global warming scare.

-This is the big news today, and this is oh my God, big news.
+This is the big news today, and this is, oh my God, big news.

-The atmospheric chemists had even convinced a number of unbiased climate scientists that everybody that we understood stratospheric ozone depletion.
+The atmospheric chemists had even convinced a number of unbiased climate scientists that everybody, that we understood stratospheric ozone depletion.

-At least 60% of the stratospheric ozone loss in recent decades can no longer be explained.
+As a result, at least 60% of the stratospheric ozone loss in recent decades can no longer be explained.

-However, the last paragraph of this story illustrates quite plainly that these scientists are nevertheless circling the wagons around the Freon band, saying they still think that man-made chemicals are to blame in some way, even if they don't understand the mechanism.
+However, the last paragraph of this story illustrates quite plainly that these scientists are nevertheless circling the wagons around the Freon ban, saying they still think that man-made chemicals are to blame in some way, even if they don't understand the mechanism.

-So the faith of the disciples of Freon destroying the ozone remains unshaken despite the fact that we can no longer explain 60% of the ozone depletion in the stratosphere.
+So the faith of the disciples of Freon destroying the ozone remains unshaken, despite the fact that we can no longer explain 60% of the ozone depletion in the stratosphere.

-Yes, there are biased scientists out there, and these in this story in nature are a number of them.
+Yes, there are biased scientists out there, and these in this story in Nature are a number of them.

 We have banned Freon.